bevyengine/rfcs/rfcs/xx-topics.md

 }
 ```

-To receive and respond to messages from a specific publisher, spawn a `Subscriber<T>` component for an entity and use its `subscribe(publisher: Entity, callback: F)` method:
+To receive and respond to messages from a specific publisher, insert a `Subscriber<T>` component for an entity and use its `subscribe(publisher: Entity, callback: F)` method:

 ```rust
 /// Soldiers follow the missions issued to them by their colonels